Description of the Program

 As a part of our team, you are encouraged to be creative and think outside the box.
-Past interns have coordinated multiple projects like our recent "Dealing with Fake News" Seminar and our Youth Advisory Board.
+Past interns have coordinated multiple projects like our "Dealing with Fake News" Seminar and our Youth Advisory Board.
 We are an equal opportunity employer encouraging diversity of person and opinion.
 We look forward to having you as a part of our team.

 A Day in the Life

 State Rep. Mark Walker’s District Office is an open and fast-paced environment with many projects going on at once.
 A "typical" day includes anything from working on reducing property taxes to learning about how to best regulate and implement cannabis legalization, working with constituents on Medicaid applications, and helping constituents and their families claim thousands of dollars in unclaimed assets from the state.
 Be prepared to hit the ground running and be open to learning and putting in maximum effort.
 At the end of your internship, if you've put in your best effort, you will leave knowing you made a difference.